 Earlier this week I showed you how I took miniature curbside picket fence and turned it into garden decor.
 In that post, I showed you this vintage dresser I had picked up on Craigslist.
 To say it’s dated would be an understatement, right?

 Made of mixed woods with a veneer-type top and sides, and also has oak drawer fronts and face.
 However, this is certainly a solid piece, BUT… it has the look of “update me please!!”

 First, I was so super-excited because just a few days ago we were covered in snow, but the day I started to work on this dresser, it was a whopping 72 degrees in the first week of March in Ohio.
 YIPPEE!!

 So, of course, what do you do when it’s unseasonably warm?
 You work on furniture. tsk.
 First, I grab my favorite sander and gave the cabinet of the dresser some tooth, and took the drawer fronts down to bare wood.

-Once they were sanded down, I filled the original drawer pull holes with dowel.
+After they were sanded down, I fill the original drawer pull holes with dowel.
 Then, drilled new holes for the pulls I chose to use to take this dresser to a whole new level.
 Aren’t they gorgeous iron bin pulls?

 Next, I decided to use one of my go-to stains, Early American Varathane by Rustoleum.
 I’ve used in it countless projects like our master bedroom makeover, our bathroom vanity, and my Pottery Barn Knock-Off.
 It’s a rich nutty brown that has a timeless feel.

 Now for the cabinet.
 I chose a smoky gray color.
 Likewise, I knew it would be perfect to contrast those wood stained drawer fronts and tie in those iron bin pulls.

 Finally, once the cabinet and numbers on the drawers cured, I lightly distressed the paint and added a poly topcoat for extra protection to the entire piece.